 Here is a link to the academic paper for this project.

-Our objective was to design a system that could allow users to record memories in a more meaningful way.
+Our objective was to design a system that could allow people to record memories in a more meaningful way.
 We aimed to minimize the dependence on mobile phones and laptops as the only tools to capture and revisit memorable incidents.
-We wanted users to manipulate the physical environment around them to make the interaction more intuitive and engaging.
+We wanted people to manipulate the physical environment around them to make the interaction more engaging.
 We also aimed to mitigate the dependence of screens (mobile phone or computers) from one experience (video recording / diary writing) of our lives.
 We have built a preliminary prototype that conveys our idea and we have also designed a diegetic prototype to convey the ideal solution for our task.

 Our work draws its inspiration from the Disney movie ‘Inside Out’.
 We wanted to create a tangible system like the one portrayed inside Riley’s mind for making and storing memories.
 Each memory has an emotion attached to it and is stored in a ball where the color of the ball signifies the emotion.
 The balls can be picked up and the memory associated with it is displayed.
 Important memories are called core memories as they shape the personality of the person.
 Similarly, in our system, each memory would be associated with a colored ball.
 The memory can be played by picking up the ball and placing it on the system.
-The more times a user interacts with a certain memory, the more important it becomes and thus the system gives a visualization indicating the same.
+The more times a person interacts with a certain memory, the more important it becomes and thus the system gives a visualization indicating the same.

 The video below shows the working of the prototype.
 The user sits in front of the recording system and presses a button signifying the memory's emotion.
 The ball that matches the color associated to that emotion drops into the recording slot.
 Angry maps to a red colored ball, sad maps to blue and happy maps to green.
 The user then narrates his / her memory.
-Once the user is done recording, he / she can place the ball in the storage space.
+Once they are done recording, he / she can place the ball in the storage space.
 A light goes on at the storage space signifying the importance of that memory.
-The user can view the memory by placing it back on the recording slot.
+They can view the memory by placing it back on the recording slot.
 The more a memory is accessed, the brighter the light at it's storage spot gets, signifying it to be turning into an important (core) memory.